Syllabus

 - a term paper (12%)

-Final letter grades are based on the relative distribution of total scores.
+Final letter grades are based on the relative distribution of the total scores.
+This varies from semester to semester.

 With regrades and possible extra credit on some assignments,